 I got into accordions via the melodeon when I started calling dances - you can't shout at people and play the fiddle - and while it has never been my favourite instrument it's been a pleasant enough companion over the years.
 I ran a couple of ceilidh bands over on the Wirral for over twenty years - first the Fiddle Band and then the greatly lamented Titanic Disaster Band.
 Piano accordions appeared on the list when I began playing Zydeco music, mostly with the stonking and hard rocking Swamp Fever and the short-lived Bete Noir.

-Now I mostly play either solo or in the Irish pub band kiss the blarney, which has a website all of its own, as well as its own two CDs, so you can go and have a look at that now, should the mood strike you… and also a bit of trombone with the Moss Rose Community Brass Band.
+Now I mostly play either solo or, for a few weks yet, in the Irish pub band kiss the blarney, which has a website all of its own until it ceases to be on St Patrick’s Day 2018.
+We made three CDs, (two still available) and I’ll write a page for it soon… and also a bit of trombone with the Moss Rose Community Brass Band.

 I picked up the trombone when I decided it was time to learn something completely different - I’d never played brass at all before, and it’s a cracking feeling being part of a brass band.
 Everywhere else I play I’m right at the front, either soloing, singing or calling dances, and it’s a completely different and very satisfying thing to be just a small cog in a large wheel.